R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Configure the _host_ to run as a web server

-Add this bit of code to your host `build.gradle` file to let the [mode](tutorial.md#enclave-modes) be chosen from the command line:
+Add this bit of code to your host `build.gradle` file so the mode [mode](enclave-modes.md) may be set from the command line:

 ```groovy
 // Override the default (mock) with -PenclaveMode=